 Biotechnology is a key driver of innovation in the life sciences industry.
-With advances in immuno-oncology, gene and cell therapies, and microbiome therapeutics as examples, the global biotech industry is expected to hit revenues of over \$300B in 2019^{[1][2]}.
-It is further estimated to reach a market value of \$727B by 2025^[3].
-Globally, there are more than 12,400 biotech businesses employing close to a million people^[2].
+With advances in immuno-oncology, gene and cell therapies, and microbiome therapeutics as examples, the global biotech industry was valued at \$794B in 2021, and is further estimated to reach a market value of \$1,684B by 2030^[1].
+Globally, there are more than 10,000 biotech businesses employing close to a million people^[2].

 The ongoing success of the biotech industry is not only revealed by its market value, but also by numerous achievements in recent years.
-In 2018, the FDA approved a record number of 59 new active substances, most of which were designed for the therapeutic areas of oncology, infectious diseases, neurology, and hematology^{[4][5]}.
-That same year also experienced the landmark approval of the very first small interfering RNA (siRNA) drug patisiran (ONPATTRO®) by Alnylam Pharmaceuticals^[5].
+Over the past five years, the FDA has approved an average of 51 drugs per year, up from 24 drugs per year a decade ago.
+In 2021, 50 new drugs were approved, most of which were designed for the therapeutic areas of oncology, neurology, infectious diseases, and cardiovascular diseases^[3].
+That same year saw the approval of the 100th antibody as well as the first KRAS- and HIF-2 α -targeted therapeutics for cancer.